HPC-dev-acc/mario-demo/README.md

 - Ensured crisp rendering in fullscreen and on high-DPI displays by resizing the canvas with `devicePixelRatio` and disabling image smoothing.
 - Fixed HUD elements disappearing in fullscreen by requesting fullscreen on the game container.
 - Improved player sprite clarity in fullscreen by disabling image smoothing.
-- Fixed background scroll speed mismatch in fullscreen by scaling with display size.
+- Synced CSS background scroll with renderScale so it stays aligned with the game world in fullscreen.
 - Removed upward collision resolution so entities moving upward are unaffected until gravity reverses.
 - Bricks are now indestructible; hitting them from below no longer breaks them or fires a `brickHit` event.
 - NPC sprites now use a 12×22 sheet with 64×64 cells and horizontal flipping for leftward movement.